ILaxaiI/states/README.md

 You simply have to call
 require("states")

-the gamestates can be loaded by state.load("filepath") or buy adding a require in the State table.
+the gamestates can be loaded by state.load("filepath",(name)) or buy adding a require in the State table.

-youll need to add
-state.draw(),update,mousepressed.. to your love functions manually.

-if you need a callback i forgot or you just want more, just add its name as a string to the functions table. a function with that name containing checks for wether or not that function exists in the current state will be auto generated for you
+the module creates functions, wich check for and calls functions in your created state, whenever you call that function for the first time

+so if you call state.draw() for the first time, a function will be created that calls State.activestate.draw()

 state.set("statename")
 will then handle the rest.